 —Eli Clare, “Challenging Our Differences”

-I believe that discomfort is a very productive feeling, one that reveals complex sociopolitical forces at work.
-As such, I encourage students to acknowledge and explore discomfort—whether it is caused by a dense passage of text, a taboo subject, a troubling character, or a writing assignment—in order to turn resistance into a mode of critical inquiry.
-For example, on the first day of the semester in my literary disability studies courses, the students read Nancy Mairs’s “Young and Disabled” in class.
+I believe that discomfort is a very productive feeling, one that can push us to become the best versions of ourselves.
+I encourage students to acknowledge and explore their discomfort—whether it is caused by a dense passage of text, a personal difference, a speech, or an essay—in order to turn resistance into a mode of critical inquiry and an opportunity for growth.
+I often begin the semester by having students read Nancy Mairs’s “Young and Disabled” in class.
 Mairs’s essay opens by implicating the reader in a visual exchange with a “flawless” woman.
 When the reader discovers that the woman uses a wheelchair, s/he immediately moves from praising to pitying her.
-Experiencing the perspective shift together in real time enables students to confront and collectively work through their own feelings about difference—physical, cultural, or otherwise.
+Experiencing this shift together in real time enables students to confront and work through their own feelings about difference—physical, cultural, or otherwise.
 This activity opens a semester-long dialogue about the narratives that contribute to our own sense of self as well as the narratives of self that we create and impose upon others.